https://www.deakin.edu.au/__data/assets/image/0007/1902517/24095_psych-600x475.jpg

 Why study psychology at Deakin?
 How to choose the best degree for you

-What should I look for in a psychology degree?
+What to look for in a psychology degree

-When comparing the best universities and the different psychology course options, what’s most important to consider?
-Here Dr Fuelscher and Dr Meaghan Danby, a lecturer specialising in forensic psychology at Deakin, weigh in.
+Knowing what you should prioritise when exploring top universities and the various psychology course options available can feel daunting.
+So, to help you navigate this important decision, we've asked Dr Fuelscher and Dr Meaghan Danby, a lecturer specialising in forensic psychology at Deakin University, to weigh in.

 Practical learning

 Dr Danby emphasises the importance of practical learning and real-world experience.
-'Your degree should offer opportunities to practice what you’re learning,' she says.
-'You want to able to apply your skills and knowledge in placements and real-world opportunities so, at the end of your degree, you’re job ready.'
+'You want to able to apply your skills and knowledge in placements so, at the end of your degree, you’re job ready.'

 'Look for flexibility in terms of how and when you study,' Dr Fuelscher says.
 You might want to fast track your degree or study part time, or do your course units online, when and where you please.